loganpowell/cf-auth/docs/plan.md

 #### Account Linking Flow (Authenticated Users)

 1. User is already logged in with JWT
-2. User clicks "Link [Provider] Account"
+2. User clicks "Link {Provider} Account"
 3. Generate state token with `action: 'link'` and `user_id`
 4. Redirect to provider authorization
 5. Provider redirects to callback